zendframework/zend-diactoros/README.md

 `ServerRequest` objects by default use a `php://input` stream set to read-only; `Response` objects by default use a `php://memory` with a mode of `wb+`, allowing binary read/write access.

 In most cases, you will not interact with the Stream object directly.

+### UploadedFile

+`Phly\Http\UploadedFile` is an implementation of `Psr\Http\Message\UploadedFileInterface`, and provides abstraction around a single uploaded file, including behavior for interacting with it as a stream or moving it to a filesystem location.

+In most cases, you will only use the methods defined in the `UploadedFileInterface`.

 ### Server